tomheston/fragility-metrics/FRAGILITY_METRICS.md

-# FRAGILITY METRICS v14.2.0
+# FRAGILITY METRICS v14.3.0
 ## The Fragility-Robustness Framework: Unified Metrics for Statistical Evidence Quality Across Discrete and Continuous Outcome Types
 **Thomas F. Heston**
-*Department of Family Medicine, University of Washington, Seattle, WA, USA* *Department of Medical Education and Clinical Sciences, Washington State University, Spokane, WA, USA* **ORCID:** [0000-0002-5655-2512](https://orcid.org/0000-0002-5655-2512) **Version:** 14.2.0
+*Department of Family Medicine, University of Washington, Seattle, WA, USA* *Department of Medical Education and Clinical Sciences, Washington State University, Spokane, WA, USA* **ORCID:** [0000-0002-5655-2512](https://orcid.org/0000-0002-5655-2512) **Version:** 14.3.0

-**Date:** September 9, 2026
+**Date:** September 13, 2026
 ---
 ## Abstract
 A p-value of 0.049 and a p-value of 0.0001 are both reported as 'statistically significant'—but they represent vastly different levels of evidence quality.
 The p–fr–nb framework fixes this.
 Instead of reporting p-values alone ("partial evidence"), we propose complete statistical evidence, defined as the triplet p–fr–nb: the p-value (significance), a native fragility quotient fr (classification stability), and a neutrality-boundary robustness metric nb (distance from therapeutic neutrality).
-**Fragility (fr)** is first quantified by native fragility quotients that measure the proportion of relevant data (or SE-scale shift) required to flip significance classification within a given design, with primary metrics MFQ, GFQ (gold standard for r×c and multinomial), DFQ (diagnostic benchmarks), BFQ (single-arm benchmarks), CFQ (continuous outcomes via Welch t-geometry), PFI (fixed-margin designs), ANOVA-FQ (multi-group continuous outcomes), ZFQ (the Fisher-z Fragility Quotient; correlations), OFQ (ordinal outcomes via Wilcoxon-Mann-Whitney z-statistic), and SFQ (survival outcomes via Cox regression z-statistic). fr is the native fragility quotient for the design at hand (MFQ, GFQ, CFQ, …), computed directly from the observed data; high fr indicates a stable classification, low fr indicates fragility.
+**Fragility (fr)** is first quantified by native fragility quotients that measure the proportion of relevant data (or SE-scale shift) required to flip significance classification within a given design, with primary metrics MFQ, GFQ (gold standard for r×c and multinomial), DFQ (diagnostic benchmarks), BFQ (single-arm benchmarks), CFQ (continuous outcomes via Welch t-geometry), PFI (fixed-margin designs), ANOVA-FQ (multi-group continuous outcomes), ZFQ (the Fisher-z Fragility Quotient; correlations), OFQ (ordinal outcomes via Wilcoxon-Mann-Whitney z-statistic), SFQ (survival outcomes via Cox regression z-statistic), and WFQ (the Wald Fragility Quotient; fallback for any effect estimate reported with a Wald z-statistic or 95% CI when no design-native metric applies). fr is the native fragility quotient for the design at hand (MFQ, GFQ, CFQ, …), computed directly from the observed data; high fr indicates a stable classification, low fr indicates fragility.
 Native quotients are not numerically comparable across designs; a cross-design percentile scale is a deferred extension (see Part I).
 **Robustness (nb)** quantifies geometric distance from therapeutic neutrality via the Neutrality Boundary Framework (NBF), with primary metrics RQ (independent-sample binary/multinomial), MHQ (matched-pair/fixed-margin designs), DNB (diagnostic odds ratio), Proportion-NBF (single-arm benchmarks and agreement vs chance), MeCI (continuous means), DTI (correlation), ANOVAη² (multi-group), ORQ (ordinal outcomes), and SRQ (survival outcomes).
 All metrics use only observed counts or published summary statistics; no raw data, simulation, reconstruction, or covariate models permitted.
 Fragility always measures classification stability (high fr is desirable when the p-value supports the claim).
 Robustness interpretation is claim-dependent: high nb supports "effect exists" claims, undermines "no effect" claims.
 This document finalizes the integration of continuous-outcome measures (CFQ, MeCI, ANOVA-FQ, ZFQ), single-arm benchmark measures (BFQ + Proportion-NBF), and the unified fr/nb notation, providing a complete evidence-quality system applicable to nearly every standard study design with minimal assumptions.
 We define "complete statistical evidence" as the p–fr–nb triplet: p for significance, fr for fragility, and nb for robustness, replacing partial evidence based only on statistical significance or nonsignificance.